Amar-Yomakesh/stock_price_analysis_etl/README.md

 # Crypto Price Data Pipeline

 This project is designed to extract hourly cryptocurrency prices from an external API, transform the data into a DataFrame, load it into a local MySQL database, perform daily aggregation, and finally upload the aggregated data to an S3 bucket for reporting purposes.
 The entire data pipeline is orchestrated using Apache Airflow.
+Arflow is WSL (Ubuntu) platfrom without docker.

 ## Prerequisites

 - Python 3.x
 - Apache Airflow
-- mysql-connector-python (for MySQL interactions)
+- sqlalchemy (for MySQL interactions)
 - pandas (for data manipulation)
 - boto3 (for S3 interactions)